Healing Through Remembrance

 Durga was called Birdie when I met her at the shelter, finally ready for her own home after being found with her six kittens under a porch in winter.
 We connected the moment she trotted up to me, chattering, claiming me with her vivid, green eyes.
 I wanted to give her a name befitting a goddess, so she became Durga.

 She quickly became my best friend, this little tiger-striped tabby with her cocoa chin and white paws.
 Whatever life threw my way, she adapted and thrived.
 She was always happy to see me, whether I’d been gone an hour or a week.
-Every night she slept with me, and never was far.
+Every night, she slept with me and never was far.
 Durga was sweet and gentle, except when another cat encroached on her territory.
 I’ll forever imagine her stretched out in the sunroom, basking in the light.

 Everyone said she had a regal air, The Princess and the Dairy Queen (for her boundless love of licking cheese) among her nicknames.
 But she was also a benevolent ruler, happy to see new people.
 Though she never loved traveling, she and her “pod” became favorites wherever she went, as she’d butt her head against the mesh top to monitor the situation and seek nose boops.